Parendi: Thousand-Way Parallel RTL Simulation: Related Work

 \section{Related Work}

-\SimName is the first RTL simulator to parallelize code across a few thousand cores.
-Prior work parallelizes RTL for tens of cores on CPUs and GPUs and a few hundred cores on specialized architectures.
-Other work simulates thousand-core SoCs through software or FPGA emulation.
+\SimName is the first RTL simulator for a few thousand cores.
+Prior work used tens of CPU and GPU cores or a few hundred specialized cores.
+In addition, prior work uses software or FPGA emulation to simulate thousand-core SoCs.

-\shortparagraph{Tens of cores} RepCut~\cite{repcut} is a BSP RTL simulator (full-cycle) for the \textcode{firrtl}~\cite{DBLP:conf/iccad/IzraelevitzKLLW17} intermediate representation on x86.
-It shows that BSP can produce superlinear speedups within and across sockets (we discovered a similar effect with chiplets).
-They sped simulation up to 32 cores (48-core machine) but showed no gains beyond that limit.

-We did no use RepCut as a baseline for a few reasons.
-First, RepCut is a \textcode{firrtl} compiler and cannot parse arbitrary Verilog, and to our knowledge, there is no reliable way of converting Verilog to \textcode{firrtl}, so a design not written in Chisel~\cite{DBLP:conf/dac/BachrachVRLWAWA12} cannot be compiled using RepCut, but can be compiled with Verilator (and \SimName) as \textcode{firrtl} can be lowered to Verilog.
-Second, a comparison between RepCut and Verilator (or \SimName) is biased by the quality of lowering \textcode{firrtl} to Verilog, which can affect performance~\cite{verilator_firrtl_performance}.
-Third, RepCut uses the \textcode{firrtl} Scala compiler, which is now replaced by the CIRCT implementation.
-Consequently, RepCut cannot ingest the designs \smallrocket{N} and \largerocket{N} generated by Chipyard~\cite{repcut_chipyard}.
-Last, RepCut is not engineered to handle large designs; it generates a single C++ header file that takes days to compile with \textcode{gcc}~\cite{essent_takes_forever}.

-There is considerable research on parallel event-driven methods with finer granularity than full-cycle simulation.
-Past work employs intelligent concurrency techniques on x86 to avoid computation/communication~\cite{ahmad_numa,DBLP:conf/date/KimCY11,DBLP:conf/date/YangHKKCPK14,DBLP:conf/vlsid/LiGL04}.

-SAGA~\cite{DBLP:conf/dac/VincoCBF12} applies static scheduling to SystemC~\cite{systemc} and achieves a $16\times$ parallel speedup on GPUs.
-GCS~\cite{DBLP:conf/dac/ChatterjeeDB09, DBLP:conf/date/ChatterjeeDB09,DBLP:journals/todaes/ChatterjeeDB11} employs \emph{levelization}~\cite{DBLP:conf/dac/WangHPZ87,DBLP:conf/dac/WangM90} to accelerate gate-level simulation on GPUs.
-Levelization splits the combinational logic into synchronous levels of computation, each separated by a barrier (similar to BSP but at a lower level). \SimName could leverage levelization to break stragglers into concurrent pieces at the cost of increased synchronization and communication.

-\shortparagraph{Hundreds of cores} Hundred-core general-purpose machines are recent, so work on hundred-core simulation is for GPUs or specialized architectures.